 Regensburg: Roman architecture and Bavarian charms

 Explore UNESCO-listed Regensburg today.
 This city has a history stretching back to the Roman Emperor Marcus Aurelius, and you’ll get to know its heritage during a walking tour.
-Admire the impressive cathedral, as well as the famous stone bridge which was built in the 12th century.
-Later, back on the ship, enjoy some local entertainment by a Magic of Rhythm tap dance show.
+Admire the impressive cathedral, as well as the famous stone bridge built in the 12th century.
+Later back on the ship, enjoy some local entertainment by a Magic of Rhythm tap dance show.